izqalan/tweet-mirror/README.md

 TARGET_USER_ID= MAIN_ACCOUNT_USER_ID
 ```

-To get userId for your account got to https://twitter.com/settings/your_twitter_data/account
+To get userId for your account go to https://twitter.com/settings/your_twitter_data/account

 ## Contributing